Prices for Technical Writing Services

 To figure out the price for your project, we’ll need to work together and agree an overall plan for the content that needs to be covered.
 I’ll need to ask you about the complexity of certain parts, so that I can estimate how long it will take me to learn about your product or service.
 We’ll also need to discuss the availability of your subject matter experts, as I will need to ask questions.
 Another important factor is the stability of your product/service – it is close to being a finished and stable version or is it in a state of continual development?

-You Get Much More than Just Technical Writing
+You Get More than Just the Technical Writing

 Now we’ve got the prices out of the way, let’s look at what you get for your money.
 You might think it is pretty obvious – you’re getting a high quality freelance technical writer to produce your content.
 That’s true, but I also bring additional value that you may not have considered: